openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 ## How can test automation be achieved on z/OS?

 Many organizations have built, or are now building, CI/CD pipelines for their z/OS applications, with considerable success.
 These teams are looking to test automation to help them achieve an efficient pipeline.
 This chapter described an approach to test automation on z/OS, by using a framework for automating tests which offers deep integration with z/OS capabilities.

+# Cobol Check

+In this chapter, we discuss the concept of unit testing in cobol-programming language with the use of Cobol Check.
+It delivers precise, fine-grained unit testing/checking capabilities for Cobol, matching the conceptual level of detail found in unit testing frameworks designed for popular languages like Python, Ruby, C#, and Java.

+- **Introduction to Cobol Check**

+  - **What is Cobol Check ?**

+## Introduction to Cobol Check

+### What is Cobol Check ?

+COBOL Check serves as a unit testing framework specifically designed to assist COBOL programmers who encounter challenges with modern development methods like test-driven development.
+One notable drawback of existing tools for COBOL and other mainframe languages is their limited granularity when it comes to unit testing, especially when compared to languages like Java, C++, and C# etc. However, COBOL Check offers a solution by enabling developers to conduct fine-grained unit testing using both gnuCOBOL and Enterprise COBOL.